dermoumi/hf-techassignment/README.md

     # docker-compose up

-The application should then be available at http://localhost:8000
+The application should then be available at `http://localhost:8000`

+An admin user should be created when accessing `http://localhost:8000/admin` the first time. username=`admin` and password=`admin`

 ### To run the tests: